msolefonte/celes/README.md

 #### The Celes Object

-Celes is the main class exported and the one that has to be used principaly.
-If can be widely configured as presented
+Celes is the main class exported and the one that has to be used in the majority of cases.
+If can be widely configured as presented below:
-below:

 ```typescript
 class Celes {